thammegowda/mtdata/README.md

 [![image](http://img.shields.io/pypi/v/mtdata.svg)](https://pypi.python.org/pypi/mtdata/)
 ![Travis (.com)](https://img.shields.io/travis/com/thammegowda/mtdata?style=plastic)

-MTData tool automates collection and preparation of machine translation datasets.
+MTData automates the collection and preparation of machine translation datasets.
 It provides CLI and python APIs, so it can be either used as a standalone tool or embedded into python apps for preparing MT experiments.
+> 📣 Using MTData we've created a model that can translate from 500 languages to English.
+> Free, and open-source; a demo and docker is at http://rtg.isi.edu/many-eng/

 This tool knows:
-- From where to download data sets: WMT tests and devs for \[2014, 2015, ...
-2020], Paracrawl, Europarl, News Commentary, WikiTitles, Tilde Model corpus, OPUS ...
+- From where to download data sets: WMT News Translation tests and devs for Paracrawl, Europarl, News Commentary, WikiTitles, Tilde Model corpus, OPUS ...
 - How to extract files : .tar, .tar.gz, .tgz, .zip, ...
 - How to parse .tmx, .sgm and such XMLs, or .tsv ...
 Checks if they have same number of segments.